spirosbond/pAInball/README.md

 Parameters for the fitness function:

 - Score
+- Number of ball hits with the Left Flipper
-- Number of ball hits with the Flippers
+- Number of ball hits with the Right Flipper
 - Ball drained flag

 Example: